 Cleaning your gutters and giving the house a wash will give you the chance to see if there are any minor repairs that need to be sorted.

 As we move out of winter into warmer spring weather your cladding will be expanding due to heat expansion.

 This expansion can cause the older sheet jointing products to split.
 No home is immune from this.
 In fact even weatherboard and brick cladding expand and crack eventually.

-Take a close look around your home to look for:
+Take a close look around your home for:

 - cracks in the cladding

 - degraded silicon joints in your joinery junctions